Aiden1123/DynArray/README.md

 # DynArray

-Library with dynamic integer array for c language
+A simple library which adds support for dynamic integer arrays